Vyral/base-template/_posts/2019-02-22-why-homeownership-is-actually-more-affordable-than-renting.md

 ---
 layout: post
-title: Why Homeownership is Actually More Affordable Than Renting
+title: Why Homeownership Is Actually More Affordable Than Renting
 date: 2019-02-22 00:00:00
 tags:
   - Real Estate